mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 ISIS Reflectometry Interface
 ----------------------------

-New
-###
+Usability improvements
+######################

+This release contains major usability improvements to the interface.
+The functionality is largely the same and the changes should be intuitive, but a few things have been moved around slightly, and there is new functionality for:

+- keyboard navigation
+- input validation
+- processing and stitching transmission runs

+See below for more details.

+Batches and Settings
+^^^^^^^^^^^^^^^^^^^^
-- Tabs are now grouped inside "Batches" rather than having two separate "Groups" within each tab.
-This makes it easier to see which set of settings will be used together.
-Batches can be added/removed using the menu and the Batch tabs on the left.
+- Tabs are now grouped inside "Batches" rather than having two separate "Groups" within each tab to make it easier to see which settings will be used together.
+- Any number of Batches is now supported - batches can be added/removed using the menu and the Batch tabs on the left.
-- The Settings tab has been split into two separate tabs, Experiment Settings and Instrument Settings.
+- The Settings tab has been split into two separate tabs or Experiment and Instrument Settings.
+- Default values for the Experiment and Instrument Settings tabs are automatically populated for the selected instrument.

+Transmission Runs
+^^^^^^^^^^^^^^^^^
+- There are now separate input boxes for the first and second transmission runs.
-- The first and second transmission runs are now entered via two separate boxes.
-Multiple runs can be summed for either of these inputs by entering the run numbers as a comma-separated list.
+- Multiple runs can be specified for each transmission input - these will be summed prior to reduction.
+Multiple values are entered as a comma-separated list, similarly to the Run(s) column.
-- New inputs have been added to control stitching of transmission runs: you can select whether to scale the left or right workspace; you can enter rebin parameters specifically for transmission run stitching (previously the same parameters as stitching of the output workspaces were used).
-- Spectra of interest can be specified for the transmission runs via a new column on the Experiment Settings tab (previously the same spectra as the run workspaces was used).
+- Specific spectra (i.e. ``processing instructions``) can be specified for the transmission runs on the Experiment Settings tab.
+If none are specified then the same spectra will be used as for the input runs.
-- Default values for the current instrument are automatically set in the Experiment and Instrument Settings tabs when the interface is opened or the instrument is changed.
-- Processing in event mode is now done asynchronously.
-Previously this used to lock up MantidPlot.
-- Error handling has been improved to catch invalid inputs earlier.
-Errors are highlighted in red or (for the table) with a red star.
-- The progress bar now remembers previous progress when you pause and restart processing.
+- A new ``Transmission stitch params`` input allows you to stitch parameters specifically for the transmission runs rather than using the same parameters as for the output IvsQ workspaces.
+- A new ``Scale RHS transmission workspace`` check box allows you to control which workspace is scaled when stitching transmission runs.

-The Runs Table
+The Toobar
-^^^^^^^^^^^^^^
+^^^^^^^^^^
 .. |filldown| image:: ../../images/arrow-expand-down.png

-- Added a "Fill Down" (|filldown|) functionality which allows filling all selected cells below the highest selected cell, in the column that is selected.
+- A "Fill Down" (|filldown|) button has been added, which allows filling all selected cells below the highest selected cell, in the column that is selected.
 - Filtering by run or group name is now possible using the search bar above the table.
 This accepts regular expressions.

+Keyboard shortcuts
+^^^^^^^^^^^^^^^^^^
-- Navigation by keyboard shortcuts has been added:
+Navigation by keyboard shortcuts has been added to the Runs table:

-  - F2 edits a cell
+- ``F2`` edits a cell
+- ``Esc`` cancels the current edit operation
-  - Tab/Shift-Tab moves to the next/previous cell
+- ``Tab``/``Shift-Tab`` moves to the next/previous cell
-  - Pressing Tab when in the last cell of a row adds a new row and moves to the first cell in it
+- Pressing ``Tab`` when in the last cell of a row adds a new row and moves to the first cell in it
-  - Enter adds a new row/group at the same level
+- ``Enter`` adds a new row/group at the same level
-  - Ctrl-I inserts a new child row to a group
+- ``Ctrl-I`` inserts a new child row to a group
-  - Ctrl-X/Ctrl-C/Ctrl-V perform cut/copy/paste
+- ``Ctrl-X``/``Ctrl-C``/``Ctrl-V`` perform cut/copy/paste.
+Note that
-  - The Delete key removes the selected rows/groups
+- The ``Delete`` key removes the selected rows/groups
 - Copy/paste functionality is more intuitive - you can select the destination rows/groups to paste over or paste into the "root" of the table to create a new group

+Processing and highlighting
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Input validation is more intuitive - invalid values are highlighted with a red background, or, in the table, cells with an invalid value are marked with a red star
-- Additional highlighting has been added for rows in the table:
+- Additional highlighting has been added for rows and groups in the table:

   - Grey rows are invalid and will not be processed
   - Yellow rows are currently processing
   - Green rows have completed successfully
-  - Blue rows completed with an error - a tooltip will display the error message
+  - Blue rows have completed with an error - a tooltip will display the error message
-  - Rows are also highlighted in blue if their mandatory output workspaces have been deleted - again, a tooltip will explain the issue
+  - Rows highlighting is cleared if its mandatory output workspaces have been deleted
-  - Renamed workspaces are now tracked, so that the row state is no longer reset if a mandatory output workspace is renamed
+  - Renamed workspaces now remain associated with the correct row/group in the table, so they can still be plotted
-  - Cells are greyed out when they have been populated from the algorithm outputs so that you can easily distinguish between inputs and outputs
+  - Q min, Q max and dQ/Q are greyed out when they have been populated from the algorithm outputs so that you can easily distinguish between inputs and outputs

+- The progress bar is more accurate, and remembers previous progress when you pause and restart processing.
+- Processing in event mode is now done asynchronously, so it no longer locks up MantidPlot.

 Bug fixes
 #########